meltano/meltano/docs/src/tutorials/create-a-custom-extractor.md

 The [Singer SDK](https://gitlab.com/meltano/singer-sdk#user-content-singer-sdk-a-framework-for-building-singer-taps)
 makes it easier than ever to create new taps for your own custom data sources.
-For more information on creating a tap, see the [SDK Dev Guide](https://gitlab.com/meltano/singer-sdk/-/blob/main/docs/dev_guide.md).
+For more information on creating a Singer tap, see the [SDK Dev Guide](https://gitlab.com/meltano/singer-sdk/-/blob/main/docs/dev_guide.md).

 ::: tip
 [Singer](https://singer.io) taps and targets are the mechanism Meltano uses to extract